davidiwezulu/ecommerce/README.md

 ```
 ### Step 2: Publish Configuration and Migrations

 **Important:** Before running migrations, ensure you have configured the package according to your application's needs.
-This includes setting up currency, tax settings, payment gateways, and customizing models if necessary.
+This includes setting up currency, tax settings, payment gateways, and customising models if necessary.

 Publish the package's configuration file and migrations: